RSE-102/Lecture-Material/03_packaging/pypi_exercise.md

 - Upload the distribution archives using the commands shown in the lecture notes.
 - Go to TestPyPI and view the package which has been uploaded.
 - Take a screenshot of the TestPyPI webpage which displays your package.
-- **Important**: Add the TestPyPI screenshot in the description of the pull request opened for submission.

 ## Step 7 - Testing the deployed package

 - Using the commands from the lecture notes try to install the package using `pip` and also run the code by importing the `solve()` functionality in a Python script or an interactive Python shell.

-## Step 8 - Submitting the exercise

-- Open a pull request with the name `Packaged code for PyPI by <your-GitHub-username>` from your fork to the `main` branch of the exercise repository.

 ## Optional: Using Versioneer to handle versioning